olumidebalogun1/Excel-Project_-Exploratory-Data-Insights-and-Interactive-Dashboard/README.md

 # Executive Summary: Exploratory Data Analysis of Sales Performance (2021–2024)
 ## Overview
 This analysis leverages a multi-dimensional supply chain dataset (2021–2024) to uncover actionable insights across sales performance, customer behavior, product profitability, and regional dynamics.
-The objective is to turn complex data into a clear decision-making compass—enhancing revenue growth, improving operational efficiency, and increasing profitability.
+The objective is to turn complex data into a clear decision-making compass, enhancing revenue growth, improving operational efficiency, and increasing profitability.

 <br>